 Formerly limited to the walled city of Intramuros, the greater Manila area has grown into a sprawling 246-square-mile metropolis that rivals Chicago in size; a worthy destination in any Philippines itinerary.

-Manila, confusingly, refers to two different political entities - the City of Manila founded by Spanish conquistadores in 1571, and Metro Manila - also known as the Greater Manila Area or the National Capital Region - that groups the City of Manila with fifteen other surrounding cities and one attached municipality.
-(More here: When is Manila NOT Manila?)
+Manila is located on the west coast of the island of Luzon in the Philippines.
+Its name, confusingly, refers to two different political entities: the City of Manila founded by Spanish conquistadores in 1571, and Metro Manila that groups the City of Manila with fifteen other surrounding cities and one attached municipality.
+These component cities include:

 Getting Around Metro Manila

 Manila's challenging transport scenario is of a piece with transportation in the rest of the Philippines; a fragmented travel system makes getting from point A to point B a struggle if you're not familiar with the lay of the land.